VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

 The VACF is another way of checking the movement type of atoms.
 It is a value that basically tells until when the particle remembers its previous movements.
-Like for the MSD, it is a time-averaged value, defined over a delay domain.
+Like the MSD, it is a time-averaged value, defined over a delay domain.
 The normalized VACF is defined as

+where $\mathbf{v}_{i}(t)$ is the velocity of the $i$-$th$ atom at time $t$.
+The bracket represents a time average over the history of the particle, i.e., all the values of t.
+The total velocity autocorrelation function $C(t)$ is deﬁned as the mass-weighted sum of the atom velocity autocorrelation functions \cite{Lin2003}

-where $\mathbf{v}_{i}(t)$ is the velocity of the $i$ atom at time $t$.
-The bracket denotes averages over the time origin, $t_0$.
-The optical and thermodynamical properties of materials depend on VDOS $f(\omega)$ which can be obtained from the Fourier transform of the VACF under the harmonic approximation,\cite{DICKEY1969}
+where $c_{j}(t)$ is the velocity autocorrelation of atom $j$.
+The optical and thermodynamical properties of materials depend on VDOS which can be obtained from the Fourier transform of the VACF under the harmonic approximation \cite{DICKEY1969,Lin2003},

-where $\omega$ and $\mathcal{F}$ are the vibrational frequency and Fourier transform operator respectively.
+where $\omega$ is the vibrational frequency, $\mathcal{F}$ is the Fourier transform operator, $k_{B}$ is the Boltzmann constant and $T$ is the absolute temperature.

 The PCF g($r$) describes how atoms are distributed in a thin shell at a radius $r$ from an arbitrary atom in the material.
-It is useful not only for studying the details of the system but also to obtain accurate values for the macrosopic quantities such as the potential energy and pressure.
+It is useful not only for studying the details of the system but also to obtain accurate values for the macroscopic quantities such as the potential energy and pressure.
 This quantity can be obtained by summing the number of atoms found at a given distance in all directions from a particular atom:

 where $r$ is the radial distance. $\rho$ is the average density of the entire material.
 The normalization via the density ensures that for large distances the radial distribution approaches unity.
 The partial radial distribution between two elements is calculated as